 Description of Evaluation Activity Context Learning Objective(s) Evaluatio n Criteria Due Date (approximate date assignment due or exam given) Weighting (%) Exam on: - wind tunnel calibration, - pressure zones, - form and profile drag In class, individual, without any notes.
 The exam includes manipulations, calculations and written reports.
 Short development and multiple choice answers.
 Questions, comparisons and calculations based on data tables obtained from laboratories, calculations on the properties of fluids versus variables.
 Questions referring to laboratories of weeks 1 to 4.
-1.1 à 2.1 and 1.2 to 11.2 See table 2 Week 5 10 Exam on: - Lift and Cz of the wing, - Drag and Cx of the wing, - the effect of: - aspect ratio, - the Reynolds number In class, individual, without any notes.
+1.1 to 2.1 & 1.2 to 11.2 See table 2 Week 5 10 Exam on: - Lift and Cz of the wing, - Drag and Cx of the wing, - the effect of: - aspect ratio, - the Reynolds number In class, individual, without any notes.
 The exam includes manipulations, calculations and written reports.
 Short development and multiple choice answers.
 Questions, comparisons and calculations based on data tables obtained from laboratories, calculations on the properties of fluids versus variables.
-Questions referring to laboratories of weeks 6 to 9 1.3 à 12.3 and (1.1 à 2.1 et 1.2 à 11.2) (review) See table 2 Week 10 15 Exam on : - momnets - wing plan shapes, - dragand lift of the entire aircraft, - chart drag / speed - propellers In class, individual, without any notes.
+Questions referring to laboratories of weeks 6 to 9 1.3 to 12.3 & (1.1 à 2.1 & 1.2 à 11.2) (review) See table 2 Week 10 15 Exam on : - moments - wing plan shapes, - drag and lift of the entire aircraft, - chart drag / speed - propellers In class, individual, without any notes.
 The exam includes manipulations, calculations and written reports.
 Short development and multiple choice answers.
 Questions, comparisons and calculations based on data tables obtained from laboratories, calculations on the properties of fluids versus variables.
 Questions referring to laboratories of weeks 1 to 14.
-1.4 et 3.4 et 1.5 à 5.5 et principal objectives See table 2 Week 15 15
+1.4 & 3.4 & 1.5 to 5.5 & principal objectives See table 2 Week 15 15